Documents to download

 PMBs in the House of Lords

-Members of the House of Lords are also able to introduce PMBs.
-There is a ballot each session to determine the order in which the first 25 Lords PMBs will be introduced.
-The procedure for the Lords ballot is set out in the House of Lords companion to the Standing Orders 2022 [para 8.31].
-The Lords ballot is held two days after the State Opening of Parliament.
+At the start of each session in the House of Lords a ballot is held, two days after the State Opening of Parliament, to determine the order in which the first 25 Lords PMBs will be introduced.
+The procedure for the ballot is set out in the Companion to the Standing Orders and Guide to the Proceedings of the House of Lords.

 If a bill completes its passage through the House of Lords, it requires a Member of the House of Commons to sponsor it in the Commons.

-See Lords private members’ bills ballot 2023 for the results of the ballot.
+See Lords private members’ bills ballot 2023 for results of the ballot held on 9 November 2023.

 Parliament: facts and figures